chiffa/GAN_evo/dev_log.rst

  trivial.
 It's basically dims_out = (dims_in + padding * 2 - kernel_size + stride) // stride

 Solution: perform a resize from the tensorflow toolkit.

+The solution (actually from ResNet) is to perform a convolution and then an 1x1 convolution (aka depth reduction).

 After some testing:
 ===================